Sean Scott (volleyball)

 Sean Scott (born June 29, 1973) is a retired American professional beach volleyball player.

 Career

-Scott started playing beach volleyball professionally in 1997 after playing collegiately at the University of Hawaii from 1992 to 1995.
+Scott started playing beach volleyball professionally in 1997 after playing collegiately at the University of Hawaiʻi from 1992 to 1995.
 He joined the Association of Volleyball Professionals Tour shortly afterwards and was named the 1999 AVP Tour Rookie of the Year.
-He's had a number of different partners throughout his career:
+He's had several different partners throughout his career: